seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 *Enter PRINCE HENRY and POINS*

 **PRINCE HENRY**
-Beth, prithee, come out of that fat room, and lend me
+Ned, prithee, come out of that fat room, and lend me
 thy hand to laugh a little.

 **POINS**